ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 [![GnuPG](/posts/cross-device-password-management/gnupg.png#center)][4]

 To work with `pass`, you need a gpg-id.
-If you need to make an ID, the GNU Privacy Guard Manual[^1] has you covered.
+If you need to make an ID, the [GNU Privacy Guard Manual][5] has you covered.
 Here's a quick summary of how to generate a 4096 bit RSA key:

 1. Open a terminal.